What is the project about?

 What are we doing through the Discovering Dewponds project?

-Habitat Restoration: We are restoring and creating nine dewponds across the South Downs at Stanmer Park, Saddlescombe Farm, Newtimber Hill, Devils Dyke and Truleigh Hill.
-Once completed, these works will provide vital habitats for our amphibian species and a wide range of other aquatic wildlife.
+Habitat Restoration: We are restoring and creating twelve dewponds across the South Downs at Stanmer Park, Saddlescombe Farm, Newtimber Hill, Devils Dyke and the Ouse Estuary Nature Reserve.
+This work will provide vital habitats for our amphibian species and a wide range of other aquatic wildlife.
 We are also enhancing the surrounding terrestrial habitats with wildflower areas, basking banks and hibernacula, which will support amphibian migration as well as our reptile species.

-Reminiscence Sessions: We are running sessions with older people to discuss capture their wildlife memories in Sussex and the South Downs, which we will transform into an artistic and informative audio/visual display that will tour 12 venues across the region in 2023.
-This will offer space for older residents of the area to share their memories of nature and resultantly provide people of all ages with a chance to learn how our natural landscape and relationship with it has changed throughout our recent history.
+Reminiscence Project: We are holding 12 reminiscence sessions with older people to discuss their wildlife memories of Sussex, the South Downs and beyond, of which some will be recorded and subsequently displayed as part of an artistic and informative audio-visual display touring 12 venues in 2023 & 2024.
+These sessions offer space for older residents of the area to share their memories of nature and resultantly will provide people of all ages with the chance to learn how our natural heritage, and relationship with it, has changed throughout our recent history.

 Reptile and Amphibian Talks: We are running talks where you can learn more about the history and significance of dewponds for people and wildlife, how to ID our amphibian and reptile species and about habitat management techniques for wildlife.

-There are a number of ways you can get involved, from volunteering on our habitat sites or helping out at events to hosting a talk or a workshop.
+We’d like to get as many people as possible involved with the project and there lots of ways you can do so, from volunteering at our dewpond restoration sites or our events to hosting a talk or a workshop.

 If you’d like to volunteer with the project, through habitat management, habitat restoration and species surveying workshops, or simply be kept in the loop about up and coming project news and events, please don’t hesitate to contact us at the email address provided below.

-Join in with the Neighbourhood Wildlife Corridor (NWC) project and contribute to the NWC Map here.
-Additionally, if you know of or are involved in a greenspace that could be made more wildlife-friendly in Moulsecoomb & Bevendean, Coldean or Hollingbury & Hollingdean in Brighton, we’d love to hear from you and help to create or restore a wildlife pond or habitat here.
+Give Brighton’s urban wildlife a helping hand by joining in with the Neighbourhood Wildlife Corridor (NWC) project and contributing to our Wildlife Corridor Map here.
+Additionally, if you know of or are involved with a greenspace that could be made more wildlife-friendly in Moulsecoomb & Bevendean, Coldean or Hollingbury & Hollingdean in Brighton, we’d love to hear from you and help to create or restore a wildlife pond or habitat here.

 Please get in touch with our Project Manager email@example.com.